polyaxon/polyaxon/docs/templates/polyaxon_tracking/experiments.md

 It's very important to log `step` as one of your metrics if you want to compare experiments on the dashboard and use the steps in x-axis instead of timestamps.

-!!! tip "Add a `step` as one of the metrics you track for the metric dashboards"
+!!! tip "Add a `step` as one of the metrics you track for the metrics' dashboards"
     Polyaxon provides custom metrics charting and dashboards.
     In many instance it's useful to compare experiments, this could be challenging for experiments ran sequentially, since the x-axis will use by default timestamps,